Black Rock, Bridgeport: Transportation

 Fairfield Avenue is Black Rock's primary artery.
 Black Rock is also accessible from exit 25 on I-95 and from Route 1, both of which run just north of the area.
-Black Rock is served by the Fairfield Metro station on Metro-North's New Haven Line, located just across Ash Creek in neighboring Fairfield, which opened on December 5, 2011.
+Black Rock is served by the Fairfield–Black Rock station on Metro-North's New Haven Line, located just across Ash Creek in neighboring Fairfield, which opened on December 5, 2011.

 Two Greater Bridgeport Transit bus routes run in Black Rock, primarily along Fairfield Avenue.
 The Coastal Link, a service provided in conjunction with the Norwalk Transit District and the Milford Transit District, runs eastbound to the Connecticut Post Mall in Milford and westbound to the Norwalk Wheels Hub in Central Norwalk.
-Greater Bridgeport Transit's Route 5 runs south along Brewster Street (the primary north-south artery that links the neighborhood to neighboring Fairfield) and provides additional eastbound service along Fairfield Avenue.
+Greater Bridgeport Transit's Route 5 runs south along Brewster Street (the primary north–south artery that links the neighborhood to neighboring Fairfield) and provides additional eastbound service along Fairfield Avenue.
 Route 5's primary terminus is the intermodal transit center in Downtown Bridgeport, where riders can make connections to several other bus routes and Metro-North.
 Service along these routes typically run every 30 minutes Monday through Saturday, while Sunday service is hourly.